viamrobotics/docs/docs/tutorials/services/accessing-and-moving-robot-arm.md

 7. Save this robot configuration.

-Go to the **Code Sample** tab and select the programming language you are working in.
+Go to the **Code sample** tab and select the programming language you are working in.
 Toggle **Include secret** to show your robot's connection secret in the generated code.
 Then, paste this boilerplate code into a file and run the script to verify you can connect to your robot.
 Throughout this tutorial you will replace and amend this code.